Kotlin/kotlin-jupyter/docs/README-STUB.md

 [Kotlin](https://kotlinlang.org/) ([[kotlin_version]]) kernel for [Jupyter](https://jupyter.org).

 Beta version.
-Tested with Jupyter Notebook 6.0.3, Jupyter Lab 1.2.6 and Jupyter Console 6.1.0 on Windows, Ubuntu Linux and MacOS.
+Tested with Jupyter Notebook 6.0.3, Jupyter Lab 1.2.6 and Jupyter Console 6.1.0 on Windows, Ubuntu Linux and macOS.
 Using with Jupyter Console frontend is problematic now because of logging which cannot be switched off.
 Tuning logging options is planned for future releases.

 ![Screenshot in Jupyter](Screenshot.png)